huijing/huijing.github.io/_posts/2019-10-08-conference-season-2019.md

 As for myself, I gave the talk I did back in April for [ImageCon](#--imagecon), because honestly, I spent a lot of time researching that one, and felt I should at least give it one more time.
 The accoustics of the theatre made it hard to gauge audience reaction, but again, my friends were right up the first row and amazingly supportive.

 It was a 45 minute talk, which is honestly longer than I'm used to, so I sort of “lost it” a little around the 30 minute mark, but hopefully not too many people noticed.
-The feedback afterward was lovely and reassuring, and I was pretty happy to have gotten through this rather packed schedule without falling off any of the stages.
+The feedback afterward was very kind, and I was pretty happy to have gotten through this rather packed schedule without falling off any of the stages.

 <img srcset="{{ site.url }}/assets/images/posts/talking-css-2019/fronteers-480.jpg 480w, {{ site.url }}/assets/images/posts/talking-css-2019/fronteers-640.jpg 640w, {{ site.url }}/assets/images/posts/talking-css-2019/fronteers-960.jpg 960w, {{ site.url }}/assets/images/posts/talking-css-2019/fronteers-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/talking-css-2019/fronteers-640.jpg" alt="On stage at Fronteers">